pc-consulting/ports/README.md

 - comms/wsjtx
     - Update to get superfox mode into FreeBSD asap.
-    - Builds package but no operational test yet.
+    - Builds package and starts but no operational test yet.
     - portlint -AC still finds some warnings which eventually should be made gone.
     - wsjtx.tgz is dos-formatted which is a royal pita.
 Hence several ugly hacks with additional CR in patches, yuck.
 Use vi to edit patches or so such as not to lose the ^Ms...
     - Further hack to remove qmap which made my build choke.